VIkasKhanna/node-test/README.md

 # Install plugins that your project needs:
 npm install karma-jasmine karma-chrome-launcher --save-dev

-## Open a new command promprt and run, this will run KArma
+## Open a new command promprt and run, this will run Karma
 >.\node_modules\.bin\karma start

-## install karma-cli as karma sucks use global scope
+## install karma-cli as karma -- use global scope
 npm install  karma-cli -g
 ## Run Karma
 karma start